-Flooring Inc partners with many major brands like Daltile, Emser, Mohawk and Shaw so we can offer our customers the highest quality options at the best prices.
-Ceramic or porcelain tile floors are great virtually anywhere since they are durable and long lasting.
-Wood tile floor is popular as restaurant flooring, floors in offices, as well as in the home for kitchen floor tile, bedroom flooring, and more.
+Flooring Inc partners with many major brands like Daltile, Emser, Mohawk, and Shaw so we can offer our customers the highest quality options at the best prices.
+Ceramic or porcelain tile floors are great virtually anywhere since they are durable and long-lasting.
+A wood tile floor is popular as restaurant flooring, floors in offices, as well as in the home for kitchen floor tile, bedroom flooring, and more.
 Flooring Inc is your source for discount tile flooring, kitchen tile, porcelain wood tile, marble floor tile, bathroom floor tiles and more.

 Choosing the right tile for you can be overwhelming.
 Tile: Ceramic vs. Porcelain; we break it down and give you the details about the pros and cons of each.

 So, you have made the decision to get new floors in your home.

 Wood floors are more work and maintenance than you are comfortable with.
 Maybe laminate just does not appeal to you.
 And maybe you want something other than carpet.
 You have made the choice in your head that you want a tile flooring with a certain look and color.
 The question remains: is ceramic or porcelain better?

 Technically, both fall under the classification of a ceramic, but porcelain is quite different and more versatile than a standard ceramic floor tile.
 Below are a few basic factors that you should consider before making your purchase.